morungos/morungos.github.io/_posts/2021-05-02-postgresql-high-availability.md

 We've recently updated our server platform at Turalt to a new approach, to make it smaller, simpler, and easier to manage -- while saving us a little money too.
 We don't use Kubernetes, and we're unlikely to need it for a while.
 In fact, virtually all our infrastructure runs on a small number of 1Gb servers.
 So this is how we do it.

 First, a little history.
 Initially, we used [MariaDB](https://mariadb.com/) because (a) it wasn't Oracle, and (b) it was fast and easy.
 But... as soon as you need replication, it can become impossibly hard.
 There are few good and easy solutions.
 It wasn't as if we were committed to MariaDB -- all our database logic is written using knexjs so switching to a new dialect was always going to be pretty quick and easy.

+The problem is, we needed replication early on.
+Our analysis endpoints need to work 24/7, so we need to be able to apply an update while still running.
+This means we need more than one server, so we can progressively remove one from the service, update it, and then add it back.
+Coupled with the need for a database system that is solid and reliable and also available 24/7, this was a lot to ask.

 And then, our hosting service offered a managed [PostgreSQL](https://www.postgresql.org/) service, which was perfect.
 As a startup in [Digital Ocean's](https://www.digitalocean.com/) (excellent) [Hatch](https://www.digitalocean.com/hatch/) program, we didn't even need to pay for it for a year.
+This meant we didn't need to worry about the database at all, and all our servers could be simple, identical, application servers.

 Fast forward, and after we graduated from Hatch, we now get billed.
 It's not a lot for a wealthy startup, but for us and those who bootstrap, it's enough we'd rather not pay for it.
 So,